Ideamarket/gitcoin-bounties/GR9.md

   - `mainnet`: https://subgraph.backend.ideamarket.io:8080/subgraphs/name/Ideamarket/Ideamarket
   - `rinkeby`: https://subgraph-rinkeby.backend.ideamarket.io:8080/subgraphs/name/Ideamarket/IdeamarketRINKEBY

-  For further technical documentation on how altering and querying the subgraph see the official [The Graph](https://thegraph.com/docs/introduction#what-the-graph-is) documentation.
+  For further technical documentation on altering and querying the subgraph see the official [The Graph](https://thegraph.com/docs/introduction#what-the-graph-is) documentation.

 - **Frontend**: The ideamarket.io frontend is not yet open source.
 Should your submission require changes to the frontend, please create a mini-frontend (preferably in React) to showcase your submission.